artembatyr/FullStackImageUploader/README.md

 # FullStackImageUploader

 This project is a full-stack DICOM file upload and viewing system using Django REST Framework (DRF) with GraphQL for the backend and React with Apollo Client for the frontend.
 It also uses Docker to containerize the application, including a MySQL database.
+Also you can analyze uploaded images with OpenAi API.

 ## Project Structure